Pradeep-Gopi-E/Zero-Shot_AD/README.md

 # Zero-Shot Anomaly Detection with PaliGemma, CLIP, and RF-DETR

-This repository demonstrates an advanced approach to zero-shot anomaly detection using PaliGemma and CLIP models, along with fine-tuning of PaliGemma and RF-DETR.
+This repository demonstrates an approach to zero-shot anomaly detection using PaliGemma and CLIP models, and anomaly detction with fine-tuned PaliGemma and RF-DETR.
 The project leverages the capabilities of these models to detect anomalies in datasets like MVTec AD and FracAtlas.

 ---